 What does ‘Every Sport for Everyone’ mean?

 ‘Every Sport for Everyone’ means exactly what it says.
 It means that every sport can be adapted in some way to include all players, with and without a disability.
-A disability can refer to an intellectual disability or a physical disability.
+A disability can refer to an intellectual disability, a sensory disability or a physical disability.
 It is important that every individual is included in sport and this can be achieved across all sports.

 Who are these resources for?

 These resources are aimed at anyone who helps pupils take part in sport, including teachers, teaching assistants, coaches and parents.
 They are particularly useful if you are taking a group of pupils who are of mixed ability or if only some of the pupils in the group have a disability.
 These resources provide ideas on how to ensure the sports are as inclusive as possible.

 How can all players be included in all sports?